ceph/ceph.io/src/en/news/blog/2022/bucket-notifications-with-knative-and-rook-on-minikube2/index.md

 ```

 Well, the truth is that we don't want to access it from the node (the minikube VM), we want to access it from the machine hosting that VM.
-Minikube will help us here, and give us the actual host name we should use:
+Minikube will help us here, and give us the actual hostname we should use:

 ```bash
 export AWS_URL=$(minikube service --url rook-ceph-rgw-my-store-external -n rook-ceph)